anairamzap-mobomo/bare-drupal-module-tester/README.md

 ```
 If no parameters are passed Drupal 11.3.x-dev will be used.

-You can change the Drupal version passing `--DRUPAL_VERSION="11.4"` for example.
+You can change the Drupal version passing `make init-drupal DRUPAL_VERSION="11.4"` for example.

 3. Init the ddev project
 ```
 make init-ddev